 Do I need to fertilise my Spider Plant cuttings?

-One thing you don’t need to worry about is remembering to fertilise your Spider Plant cuttings.
+One thing you don’t need to worry about is remembering to fertilise your cuttings.
 Fertilising cuttings before they are mature can actually slow down growth as you are providing nutrients straight to the plant which discourages root growth.
 You want to wait about a year before fertilising.

 Common problems when propagating Spider Plants

 Propagating plants doesn’t always have a 100% success rate and you may encounter some problems along the way.
-But don’t worry, below we have all the main problems you may face when propagating your Spider Plant so you can figure out what is causing these problems to arise and hopefully solve them before it kills your plant cuttings.
+But don’t worry, below we have all the main problems you may face when propagating your plant so you can figure out what is causing these problems to arise and hopefully solve them before it kills your plant cuttings.

 Why isn’t my Spider Plant cutting growing roots?